HariSekhon/Nagios-Plugins/README.md

 ### Usage ###

-All plugins come with --help to list all options as well as a program description, often including a detailed account of what is checked in the code.
+All plugins come with --help which lists all options as well as giving a program description, often including a detailed account of what is checked in the code.